Cindy my dream home got even more beautiful thanks to you!!!!

 Time savings is also an advantage with factory production.
 Custom Manufactured Homes placed on private property will normally have a 3-6 month timeframe depending on the process.
 The main time benefits with manufactured homes are the pre-emptive HUD Code as well as being able to complete both construction on site and the home in the factory simultaneously.
 The HUD code allows for homes to be streamlined through plan check at the building department; these homes are federally approved which supersedes local building jurisdictions.
 This timeframe would include obtaining financing, permits, factory production time, and on site completion.

 “Ma” Williams has enjoyed being in business for over 40 years!
 We have a reputation for treating customer’s right and being a reputable dealership!
-For these reasons and others, we have the distinct option to sell homes built by the best factories in the industry and we are proud to offer Silvercrest, Skyline and Hallmark Homes!
+For these reasons and others, we have the distinct option to sell homes built by the best factories in the industry and we are proud to offer Silvercrest and Skyline Homes!

 The Skyline Home in a word is VALUE!
 The quality and price of the home they build has not been matched by any other factory!
 And for service there’s no one better!
 Skyline through consumer satisfaction indexes are compared to “service focused” companies such as Honda and Dell Computers, just to name a few.